SlavaInder/M202A_EMG_Based_Text_Entry/docs/methodsandresults.md

       <center><figcaption><a href="https://www.typing.academy/app/source/public/images/intro/en/basic-position.png"> Img Source</a></figcaption></center>
     </figure>
     <h3>Datasets</h3>
-    <p>The complete dataset for our project can be found on our GitHub repo or click here</p>
+    <p>The complete dataset for our project can be found on our GitHub repo or click here to download!</p>
     <h3>PipeLine</h3>
       <h4>Cleaning</h4>
-      <p>In order to  create a more reliable dataset, </p>
+      <p>In order to  create a more reliable dataset, each dataset was manually combed and processed. </p>
   </body></html>
   ```python